hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ## Structure

 A filtering pattern consists of a number of elements and Helios components that work together functionally and enforce a consistent layout.
-These elements are variable depending on the content the data set contains and the context within the application, and can be combined in different ways to achieve an experience that beneifts the end-user.
+These elements are variable depending on the content the data set contains and the context within the application, and can be combined in different ways to achieve an experience that benefits the end-user.

-For more specifications on the details of these elements, refer to the [specifications](/patterns/filter-patterns?tab=specifications).

 ### Data set